NicholasTanYuZhe/CGPA-Calculator/README.md

 # CGPA-Calculator
-GPA and CGPA calculator initially written in Python and afterwards convert to C++
+GPA and CGPA calculator initially written in Python and afterwards convert to C++.